 A sleep apnea is a chronic disorder where the body repeatedly stops breathing during sleep.
 It’s estimated to affect 300.000 people in the Netherlands.
 The most reliable method to distinguish more complex types of apneas is by using respiratory effort.
 The current reference method to quantify respiratory effort is by means of inserting a catheter into the oesophagus.
 This method is uncomfortable for patients and sometimes poorly tolerated.
 Less invasive alternatives like thoracic belts, do not meet the requirements with regards to signal quality and reliability.

 Kempenhaeghe, the largest sleep institute in the Netherlands, was working on a non-invasive sensor to quantify respiratory effort from the outside of the trachea, using a pressure transducer.
+Initial tests showed great results for short periods of time, but during the night the airtight pressure chamber would start leaking, rendering the sensor useless.

 “In theory this method has a lot of potential, in practice it’s seriously hampered by the device-patient interface.”